nw236/lammps_tutorials/README.md

 See [icence file](license) for license

 Planned tutorials
 * Setting up a basic input file.
-Got through the principle steps
+Go through the principle steps
 * Working with lammps variables and passing parameters to the input file
 * Output data and structures for visualisation and further analysis.
 * Introduce fixed to create changes.
 Example here heating and cooling a system